Apprenticeships, traineeships and cadet schemes

 Entry requirements will depend on the employer and the type and level of apprenticeship.

-For example, you may need four or five GCSEs at grades 9-4/A-C or equivalent to do an Advanced Level Apprenticeship.
-To start a higher apprenticeship you're likely to need A-levels, equivalent level 3 qualifications or relevant and sufficient experience.
+For example, you may need four or five GCSEs at grades 9-4/A-C or equivalent to do a level 3 apprenticeship.
+To start a level 5 or 6 apprenticeship you're likely to need A-levels, equivalent level 3 qualifications or relevant and sufficient experience.

 Types of apprenticeships